-This is a printed circuit board suitable for building a single channel JLH (John Linsley-Hood) K1450 RIAA phono preamp.
+This is a printed circuit board suitable for building a single channel moving coil / moving magnet RIAA phono preamp to the classic JLH (John Linsley-Hood) K1450 design.

 The circuit board design is Copyright © 2020 Robert Jenkins.
 The preamplifier schematic design is absolutely the property of John Linsley-Hood.

 In my opinion it is the best of the classic designs, but as far as I have been able to find, the people or businesses previously making suitable PCBs for the K1450 have all ceased trading and no other source of boards is available.

 Especially with the revival of interest in LPs or "vinyl" it seems a great shame that this superb design is not available in an easy to build form, and this project it intended to correct that omission.